pebreo/pebreo.github.io/midgame/part3-polyamory.md

 ## At the heart of the problem (pun intended)

 Its very likely, the cause of population collapse in developed countries is that women have to choose between building a career now or raising a family.
-They are forced to make this decision because of limited time and resources.
 They are put in this predicament because of societal expectations, biological realities, and economic forces.

-Let's auicky review all three:
+Let's review all three:

 **Time and resources:**  There are only so many hours in a day.
 Juggling a demanding career with the all-encompassing responsibility of raising children stretches even the most capable person to the limit.
 The financial burden of childcare, coupled with often-rigid work schedules, compounds the issue.
 Having a child feels less like a natural progression and more like a significant life pivot, requiring a major reallocation of  already strained resources.